potto216/BlueR-Test/README.md

     -s, --server <SERVER>    Server hostname or IP address [default: localhost]

 SUBCOMMANDS:
-    advertising-service-data
-    advertising-service-uuids128    Performs the advertising test
-    advertising-service-uuids16
+    gatt-server                     Sets up a GATT server and reads data from it advertising-service-data        Performs the advertising test with service data advertising-service-uuids128    Performs the advertising test with 128 bit UUIDs advertising-service-uuids16     Performs the advertising test with 16 bit SIG UUIDs server-address                  Prints the server's Bluetooth address
-    help                            Print this message or the help of the given subcommand(s) server-address                  Prints the server's Bluetooth address
+    help                            Print this message or the help of the given subcomm kill-server                     Kills the server side software

 [BlueR]: https://github.com/bluez/bluer
 [Remoc]: https://crates.io/crates/remoc